hyemi96/hyemi96/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on full skack web developer.
+- 🔭 I’m currently working on full skack developer.
 - 🌱 I’m currently majoring in computer science at Korea Open University.

 <!--